sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/limitations.md

   curve shape (reference E = 0.97).
 This model cannot represent curve asymmetry that a real tire likely demonstrates.
 - The peak-slip discrepancy (0.2317 against ~0.18 reference).

+## Load Sensitivity

+- **epsilon = 0.8** is a midpoint value in the 0.7- 0.9 range that is not measured for the vehicle's tires.
+This range is taken from the book "Race Car Vehicle Dynamics" by William F. Milliken Jr. Real values vary meaningfully by tire construction and compound.
+- Calibrating **k** at the front axle is an arbitrary choice.
+Calibrating at the rear would produce a different k and slightly different absolute predictions elsewhere, though the qualitative trend, such as diminishing grip per unit load, would be unchanged.